WHAT DO YOU NEED?

 - Schedule a flat-fee package here if you want someone else to provide neutral advice, handle all the details, and file your divorce forms in court.

 Our process is simple and our fees are capped, so you always know what you will pay beforehand.
 No surprises.
 We can help you customize every part of your divorce for your individual situation.
 Check out our full services and fees here.

 WRITE YOUR OWN DIVORCE AGREEMENT

 When Bill and Melinda Gates filed for divorce, they didn't file a petition and wait to see what the court did with their assets.
 They wrote a Separation Contract/Settlement Agreement/CR2A first.
 Then they filed a petition that told the court to follow the Separation Contract that they had worked out together.
-Melinda Gates bought her new house three weeks before the petition was filed and their other property was transferred before they started the court paperwork.
+Melinda Gates bought her new house three weeks before the petition was filed.
+Their other property was transferred before they started the court paperwork.
 It's an organized, logical process preferred by many tech employees.
 And it's the process that we always follow at Divorce Without Court: Westside Collaborative Law PLLC.